 Anahola Regional Plan Priority Project Project Champion Status Ke Aloha O Ko Kakou ʿĀina - Anahola Town Center Plan (ATCP) Ke Aloha O Ko Kākou 'Āina Anahola Town Center Plan management organization Commercial kitchen constructed.
 Cemetery/secure resting place for iwi kupuna not yet implemented but community still sees a need.
 Kaua'i Island Plan Land Use Designations were never amended to align with ATCP.
 A portion of the land envisioned for commercial and community use is now occupied by the KIUC solar farm.
-During beneficiary consultation, the community made it clear that implementation of the ATCP is no longer a priority moving forward.
-Anahola Clubhouse & Park Improvements County of Kauaʻi/ Ke Aloha O Ko Kākou ʻĀina In 2018-19, the County of Kaua'i completed various projects that included: - Basketball court renovation. - Parking lot paving & striping. - Playground renovation. - Construction of ADA walkways that connect the Clubhouse with baseball & basketball amenities. - Baseball field improvements: new fencing, new ADA walkways, new dugouts, concrete pads for bleachers, concrete pad for announcers' booth, and reworking of infield dirt & outfield grass.
+During beneficiary consultation, the community made it clear that implementation of the ATCP is no longer a priority moving forward, however some components including the cemetery and a commercial kitchen available to the community are still needed and supported.

+Project Champion Status County of Kauaʻi/ Ke Aloha O Ko Kākou ʻĀina In 2018-19, the County of Kaua'i completed various projects that included: - Basketball court renovation. - Parking lot paving & striping. - Playground renovation. - Construction of ADA walkways that connect the Clubhouse with baseball & basketball amenities. - Baseball field improvements: new fencing, new ADA walkways, new dugouts, concrete pads for bleachers, concrete pad for announcers' booth, and reworking of infield dirt & outfield grass.
 Additional projects are on hold due to budget constraints.

-Anahola Regional Plan Priority Project Project Champion Status Secure & Manage Surface Water Resources (non-potable) DHHL This item remains a priority.
-USGS study conducted on Anahola Stream looked at availability of surface water resources.
+DHHL This item remains a priority.
+A USGS study conducted on Anahola Stream looked at availability of surface water resources.
 The study also assessed reservoirs and made recommendations for remediation, removal, & deregulation.
-Funding was obtained from legislature to support this and construction on removal of reservoirs has been initiated.
+Funding was obtained from the Legislature to support this and construction on removal of reservoirs has been initiated.
 In response to beneficiary feedback during the Anahola Kuleana Homestead Settlement Plan process, surface water resources were re-evaluated for their potential to provide irrigation to the planned DHHL Kuleana lots.
-However, after further study, DHHL is recommending deregulating two additional reservoirs until such time that the recommendations of the Surface Water study can be safely implemented.
-Support Kanuikapono 21 st Century Ahupuaʻa Place Based Labs Kanuikapono Public Charter School Funding is still needed for construction of the Learning Resource Center.
-However, Kanuikapono has continued to offer place based learned through partnerships with existing organizations in the Anahola region.
+However, after further study, DHHL is recommending deregulating two additional reservoirs until such time that the recommendations of the Surface Water Study can be safely implemented.
+The deregulation of reservoirs will not significantly impact DHHL's ability to County of Kauaʻi/ Ke Aloha O Ko Kākou ʻĀina

+Anahola Regional Plan Priority Project Project Champion Status Support Kanuikapono 21st Century Ahupuaʻa Place-Based Labs Kanuikapono Public Charter School Funding is still needed for construction of the Learning Resource Center.
+However, Kanuikapono has continued to offer place-based learning through partnerships with existing organizations in the Anahola region.
 Given the growing opportunities and spaces for place-based and 'āina-based learning, a new priority project was formed based on this project.
 Improve Road & Traffic Circulation to Kūhiō Highway DHHL/HDOT Discussions with State Department of Transportation-Highways and County of Kaua'i are ongoing.
 This is not being carried forward as a priority project in the Plan update.